franneck94/UdemyCmake/2_CMake/README.md

   - Tell CMake to search first in directories listed in CMAKE_MODULE_PATH when you use FIND_PACKAGE() or INCLUDE().
 - CMAKE_BINARY_DIR
   - The filepath to the build directory

+## Custom Targets and Commands

+- When is needed to use add_custom_target?
+Each time we need to run a command to do something in our build system different to build a library or an executable.

+- When is a good idea to run a command in add_custom_target?
+When the command must be executed always the target is built.

+- When is a good idea to use add_custom_command?
+Always we want to run the command when is needed: if we need to generate a file (or more) or regenerate it if something changed in the source folder.